moonbeamzebra/RESTaPI/readme.md

 *********
 #QUICK TRY
-For a quick try out, an installation tarball is included in the git project:
-Look for RESTaPI.tz
+For a quick try out, an installation tarball is included in the git project Look for RESTaPI.tz

 -> IMPORTANT NOTE: